What is Space Velocity?

 Space Velocity signifies how many reactor volumes of feed can be fed in unit time (for instance, a reactor with a space velocity of 1 hr−1 is able to process feed equivalent to one time the reactor volume each hour).
 It is reciprocal of the reactor space-time.

 Mathematically, it is expressed as SV = Vo / V. where Vo is the volumetric flow rate of the reactants, and V represents the volume of the reactor or the volume of the catalyst.
 This expression is the reciprocal of space-time, τ (i.e. SV = 1/τ).

 There are different types of space velocities which are as follows:

-- GHSV, gas hourly space velocity: It is basically ratio of volumes of gas present in feed gas at STP/hr to volume of the reactor or catalyst denoted as gas feed @ scfh/ft3.
+- GHSV, gas hourly space velocity: It is basically the ratio of volumes of gas present in feed gas at STP/hr to the volume of the reactor or catalyst denoted as gas feed @ scfh/ft3.

 Among these three types of space velocities, LHSV is frequently used in the oil and gas industry.
 It has significant impacts on hydrotreating reactions mainly in hydro-desulphurization (HDS), hydro-denitrogenation (HDN), and hydro-dearomatization (HDA).